CS171/Homework_instructions/week-07/hw/week-07_hw.md

 5. **Implement the area chart**

+	In the template we've given you code that draws an area chart.
+However, you'll need to wrangle the data for the visualization and add interactivity to the chart.

 	The area chart should display the number of surveys that were conducted over time.
 Furthermore, it should enable the user to specify a desired time range which automatically influences the bar charts in the right column.

-	1. Create a new area chart object
-	2. Define the &nbsp;SVG drawing area and the axes
-	3. Prepare the data in the ```wrangleData()``` function.
+	1. Prepare the data in the ```wrangleData()``` function.
 You can use d3.nest() again to count the number of surveys for each day.
 Make sure that you have the date variable stored as a date object and that the days are in correct order.
-	4. Initialize D3's path generator for the area (```d3.area()```)
-	5. Call the area function and draw the actual paths
+	2. Create an instance of the area chart class in `main.js`, passing in the data and the selector for the parent element you created in `index.html`
+	3. Once done, an area chart should show up.
+Feel free to style the chart as you wish.

     &nbsp;